County Pond and Habitat Management Contacts

 Who can help?

 Division of Fish and Wildlife, District Wildlife Biologists are professional wildlife biologists that help private landowners improve their properties for wildlife.
 District Biologists can help landowners create a wildlife management plan, plan wildlife habitat restoration projects, and find state and federal cost-share program fit landowners' needs.
-District biologists also administer several DNR cost-share program like the Wildlife Habitat Cost-Share Program, Grasslands for Gamebirds & Songbirds, the Access Program Providing Land Enhancements (APPLE) program.
+District biologists also administer several DNR cost-share programs like the Wildlife Habitat Cost-Share Program, Grasslands for Gamebirds & Songbirds, the Indiana Private Land Access Program (IPLA).

 NWTF Foresters assist private landowners in southern Indiana with forest and wildlife habitat planning and management.
 They also assist landowners navigate and implement Federal Farm Bill programs like the Environmental Quality Incentives Program.